[3.11] Melting Nova | 16m DPS, 6k life, acro/phase | Deathless Sirus A8

 nearby enemies have -#% to fire resistance (delve)

 Loreweave and Carcass Jack are some good unique options if you lack currency for a rare chest.
 Anyways, the best piece is a rare chest (preferably evasion - Assassin's Garb is the best base for more evasion and implicit, but any evasion one will work).
-Just be careful to pick an armour piece you have attributes enough to use. :)
+In fact, any base will work out fine, just be careful about attribute requirements! :)

 resistances (optional - can make the item too expensive, you can get it on other items)